Formed Ham

 Ham press based on a cheese press design.
 The press is inside of the cooking pot.

-Cooking.
-The mold with the ham inside is placed in hot water (176-180º F, 80-82º C) and cooked until meat reaches an internal temperature of 155-160° F (68-72° C).
+The mold with the ham inside is placed in hot water (176-180º F, 80-82º C) and cooked until the meat reaches an internal temperature of 155-160° F (68-72° C).
 The higher the temperature, the shorter the cooking period.
 In order to destroy any trichinae that might be present, a ham should be cooked to at least 137º F ( 58.3º C), but such a ham is not considered very palatable.
 A temperature of 148-160º F (65-72º C) produces a product with better flavor and texture.
 The length of cooking time is based on the weight of the hams and 30 minutes per pound of meat is an average.

 The Gel.
 When you cook any meat some of the fat and meat juices come out and are lost.
-In a frying pan this substance accumulates on the bottom and many people use it for making gravy.
-Since formed meat products are cooked in a sealed container, these juices have nowhere to go and when cooled they become a “gel.”
+In a frying pan, this substance accumulates on the bottom and many people use it for making gravy.
+Since formed meat products are cooked in a sealed container, these juices have nowhere to go, and when cooled they become a “gel.”
 This gel is nothing else but the best that a ham can offer.
-For many years formed meat products contained the gel inside.
+For many years, canned meat products contained the gel inside.
 Some people loved it, others hated it, some children cried at the site of this gluey substance.
 Since 2001, in commercial products potato starch has been added as an absorbent material to prevent the formation of gel.
 You still eat the gel but it can not be seen now.
 So if your child objects to eating this delicious gel, just scrape it off.

 Luncheon Meats

-Luncheon meats are finely ground meats which are usually cured and canned.
+Luncheon meats are finely ground meats that are usually cured and canned.
 They can be made at home following the technology for making formed meat products.
 This means that the meat is ground, cured, stuffed into the mold and cooked.
 The best example of a canned luncheon meat is American made SPAM® which became famous in 1937.
 The name SPAM is an acronym for “spiced ham” or “S-houlder P-ork h-AM.”